cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

   extensionType = 1 + cA
 ~~~~~~~~~~~

 * keyUsage.
 The extensionType is encoded as below.
 If none of the bits except digitalSignature, keyAgreement, and keyCertSign are set, the extensionValue is omitted.
-Otherwise extensionValue is a CBOR byte string of minimal length to encode the asserted bits in the BIT STRING value.
+Otherwise the 'KeyUsage' BIT STRING is interpreted as an unsigned integer n in network byte order and encoded as a CBOR int.

 ~~~~~~~~~~~
    extensionType = 3 + digitalSignature